BC (British Columbia) Provincial Payroll Information

 Time with Employer There is no specified period to qualify for leave.

-Required Notice As soon as is practicable, a Medical certificate stating that the family member has a serious medical condition with a significant risk of death within 26 weeks.
+Required Notice As soon as is practicable, along with a medical certificate stating that the family member has a serious medical condition with a significant risk of death within 26 weeks.

 Paid No.